What Is Ego Psychology? A Theory For Self-Understanding

 As our understanding of personality develops, researchers have identified several ways that ego can influence your mental health and relationships.

-While you might describe a self-absorbed person as egotistical, having a big ego isn’t always a bad thing.
-When you view your life as important and meaningful, you’re more likely to take calculated risks, pursue your ambitions, and even interact more authentically with others.
+While you might describe a self-absorbed person as egotistical, having an ego doesn’t necessarily have to be a bad thing, provided it’s not leading a person to consider only their own interests.
+When you view your life as important and meaningful, you may be more likely to take calculated risks, pursue your ambitions, and even interact more authentically with others.

-These features of a healthy ego are associated with several benefits for your mental health, including:
+The following features of a healthy ego may lead to several benefits for your mental health, including:

 • Belief in your personal power and decision-making abilities